PunkUnicorn/The-Return-of-Tom-Thumb/Character - Red Riding Hood/Red Riding Hood - D20 Model.md

 **She doesn't fight**

-She might smash a big porcline Jug over someones head, `1d2+1 (-2 Str.) point of subdual damage`
+She might smash a big porcelain Jug over someones head, `1d2+1 (-2 Str.) point of subdual damage`

 But she knows all the bandits, robbers and low life, they work for her dad